phkiener/Swallow/projects/Swallow.Blazor/src/Swallow.Blazor.Reactive/README.md

 write some JS to get the job done, why even bother with Blazor in the first place?
 That's not what we're here for.

+## Introducing: `Swallow.Blazor.Reactive`

+Using the power of [HTMX](https://htmx.org) (for now), you can host your completely statically rendered app and have interactivity added via discrete requests and responses, eliminating the need for websockets or extensive clientside JS.
+Though this, as well, comes with a drawback, or rather a caveat: It's not fit for high-frequency interactions.
+While it's no problem to register a listener for `mousemove` in Blazor WebAssembly, it does become a problem when you're sending web requests every time the mouse is being moved.

 ## Setup

 First, setup the routing to reactive components in your `Program.cs`: